abandon-ability-able/electrumLiveCD/README.md

 Offline machine
 1. boot into usb on an offline machine
 2. create wallets, sign transactions, etc
-3. if you plug in a usb drive, it'll be available in /media
+3. if you boot with another usb drive plugged in, it'll be available in /home/wallet/media

 This approach avoids the issues mentioned above
 - this repo contains <70 lines of code so is easy to audit.
 IMO the dependencies are trustworthy enough because they're all opensource, heavily used, and have substantial investment behind them.
 Note that I'm pulling the appimage from the electrum website instead of using the nixpkg due to the potential of malicious code